Ripple tank

 In physics, a ripple tank is a shallow glass tank of water used to demonstrate the basic properties of waves.
 It is a specialized form of a wave tank.
 The ripple tank is usually illuminated from above, so that the light shines through the water.
 Some small ripple tanks fit onto the top of an overhead projector, i.e. they are illuminated from below.
 The ripples on the water show up as shadows on the screen underneath the tank.
 All the basic properties of waves, including reflection, refraction, interference and diffraction, can be demonstrated.

 Ripples may be generated by a piece of wood that is suspended above the tank on elastic bands so that it is just touching the surface.
-Screwed to wood is a motor that has an off centre weight attached to the axle.
+Screwed to wood is a motor that has an off center weight attached to the axle.
 As the axle rotates the motor wobbles, shaking the wood and generating ripples.

 Demonstrating wave properties

 A number of wave properties can be demonstrated with a ripple tank.
 These include plane waves, reflection, refraction, interference and diffraction.